stjude/seaseq/README.md

 We designed custom scripts to provide this information.

 Custom scripts are designed to generate the genic annotation of peaks at promoters, gene bodies and gene-centric windows.
-Annotated regions are collated to provide a binary or matrix overview of proximal genes, distribution graphs are also provided.
+Annotated regions are collated to provide a binary overview of proximal genes, bar graphs of peak distribution in the specified regions are also provided.

 ### QC Metrics